 (f) Return.
 Notwithstanding PEBA’s failure to perform or the pendency of a dispute, Contractor agrees to promptly deliver to PEBA (or destroy, at PEBA’s option) all Government Information in its possession as and upon written request of PEBA (provided that, if the Contract has not expired or been terminated, Contractor will be excused from the performance of any work reasonably dependent on Contractor’s further access to such Government Information).

 (g) Privacy Policy & Applicable Laws.
-Without limiting any other legal or contractual obligations imposed by this Contract or the law, Contractor will (a) comply with its own privacy policies and written privacy statements relevant to the work, and (b) comply with (1) all laws applicable to Contractor regarding Government Information, and (2) all laws and standards identified in the clause, if included, entitled Information Use and Disclosure – Standards.
+Without limiting any other legal or contractual obligations imposed by this Contract or the law, Contractor will (a) comply with its own privacy policies and written privacy statements relevant to the work, and (b) comply with (1) all laws applicable to Contractor in the performance of its Services regarding Government Information, and (2) all laws and standards identified in the clause, if included, entitled Information Use and Disclosure – Standards applicable to Contractor in the performance of its Services.

 (h) Actions Following Disclosure.
-Immediately upon discovery of a compromise or improper use of Government Information, Contractor will take such action as may be necessary to preserve forensic evidence and eliminate the cause of the compromise or improper use.
-As soon as practicable, but no later than twenty-four hours after discovery, Contractor will notify PEBA of the compromise or improper use, including a description of the circumstances of the use or compromise.
-As soon as practicable after discovery, Contractor will undertake a thorough forensic investigation of any compromise or improper use and provide PEBA all information reasonably necessary to enable PEBA to fully understand the nature and extent of the compromise or improper use.
+Promptly upon discovery of a compromise or improper use of Government Information in Contractor’s possession or control, Contractor will take such action as may be necessary to preserve forensic evidence and eliminate the cause of the compromise or improper use.
+As soon as practicable, but no later than forty-eight hours after discovery, Contractor will notify PEBA of the compromise or improper use, including a description of the circumstances of the use or compromise, to the extent then known.
+As soon as practicable after discovery, Contractor will undertake a thorough forensic investigation of any compromise or improper use and provide upon request by PEBA all information reasonably necessary to enable PEBA to fully understand the nature and extent of the compromise or improper use.

-With regard to any compromise or improper use of Government Information, Contractor will:
+With regard to any compromise or improper use of Government Information in Contractor’s possession or control, to the extent caused by Contractor, Contractor will:

 (1) provide any notification to third parties legally required to be provided such notice by Contractor, and if not (e.g., if legally required of PEBA), Contractor will reimburse PEBA for the cost of providing such notifications;